ThomasToka/MarlinFirmware/README.md

 This firmware is for the Creality Ender 3 S1 Pro and Ender 3 S1 Plus.

 It has its own screen firmware for DWIN and Dacai displays.
-This firmware is backward compatible with the stock screen display firmware.
-Naturally then only the stock features are available.

-Expect updates of other non patched firmwares with this fixes then.. lol

-But hej.
-I will release the fixes. :-)
+I hope you like it.

 -------------------------------------------------------------------------------------------------------------------
 Please read the installation.txt in the release for full update instructions!